 Native Hawaiians and Streams

 Thus as you now see, streams played an extremely important role in the lives of ancient Hawaiians.
-GreatPhoto of a taro plant, or kalo in Hawaiian. care was taken not to pollute the water in streams that flowed down from mountains through the valleys into plains and out to sea.
-Without clean and ample free flowing streams in ahupua’a, native plants and animals could not have survived.
+Care was taken not to pollute the water in streams that flowed down from mountains through the valleys into plains and out to sea.
+Without clean and ample free flowing streams in ahupua‘a, native plants and animals could not have survived.
 Without these plants and animals, native Hawaiians could not prosper and be wealthy.
 As you can imagine streams were, and still are, extremely important to the lives and culture of native Hawaiians.

 Illustration of an Ahupua‘a by Robin Y. Racoma, from From the Mountains to the Sea – Early Hawaiian Life by Julie S. Williams, 1997, 177 p.
 Published by Kamehameha Schools Press, Honolulu, HI.
 Courtesy of Kamehameha Schools.